twiniars/MeROS/Tutorial.md

 ## MeROS: SysML-based Metamodel for ROS-based Systems

-# Practical tutorial to MeROS usage with Visual Paradigm (in Polish, Polish and English subtitles)
+# -- OLD Version -- Practical tutorial to MeROS usage with Visual Paradigm (in Polish, Polish and English subtitles)

 ## Part I - Introduction